amy-kurtzman/elife-api-documentation/content/index.markdown

 ## FluidInfo

 [Fluidinfo][fi] is an object data store that we have used for hosting eLife data for the purposes of providing a REST API.
-You can read the [fluidinfo documentation][fid], sign up for [an accountt][fia], though accounts are not required to make read only calls to the API.
-We have provided a
+You can read the [fluidinfo documentation][fid], sign up for [an account][fia], though accounts are not required to make read only calls to the API.

 [fi]: fluidinfo.com
 [fia]: fluidinfoaccoutns.com

-## Rest API namespaces.
+## Rest API namespaces

 ## JSONP